 In our most recent survey, six out of 10 Crowd members told us that the top three reasons they participate in InCrowd surveys are 1) convenience, 2) ease of taking them, and 3) the clarity of instructions.

-“You need to maximize the experience for research participants,” says Tom Lancaster, InCrowd’s Chief Technology Officer.
+“You need to maximize the experience for research participants,” says Tom Lancaster, InCrowd’s former Chief Technology Officer.
 “Respect for respondents is what will keep them coming back.”

 This is mission critical for life sciences market researchers today.
 Doctors are busy with multiple and competing priorities for their time.
 Lose them once, and you may never get them back.
 Respect, therefore, becomes the lynchpin to reducing churn in panels—and in turn it means more robust response rates and more reliable, insightful, data.